TPY9065/sorting-algorithms-notes/README.md

 # Preface
-This is a repository for self-learning a memory refresh on sorting algorithms.
+This is a repository for self-learning and memory refresh on sorting algorithms.
 Although not all sorting algorithms will be used in real world business project, I think there is still a need to at least know what those sorting algorithms are and how they work.